r-daytonoxland/UNISALLSKY_OH_TEMP_MAP/README.md

 ## Examples
 ```
-# Run the script including all the functions (current iteration in .ipynb format so just open the file and run in Jupyter Notebook or another appropriate editor)
+# Run the script including all the functions
+# Current iteration in .ipynb format so
+# open the file and run in Jupyter Notebook
+# or another appropriate editor

 import glob